-In Year 9, students study one semester from the Humanities Learning Area.
+In Year 9, students MUST study one semester from the Humanities Learning Area.
 Students have an opportunity to study another Humanities subject in Year 9 by selecting the subject as their free choice elective.
+It is expected that students must complete a total of two semesters of Humanities over a two-year period during Years 9 and 10, excluding their free choice.